 - Nigella and sesame seeds (to sprinkle on top of the bread)

-- For the Barbari dough - Use 150 ml of the water and pour into a bowl.
-Add the sugar and yeast, stir and leave to work for approximately 15 mins (bubbles will form on the surface).
+- Pour water into a bowl, add sugar and yeast, stir and leave to work for approximately 15 mins (bubbles will form on the surface).

-- Place the flour in a large bowl, add the oil and then add the salt to one side of the bowl.
+- Place flour in a large bowl, add oil and then add salt and mix.

-- Add the yeast mixture to the bowl and begin mixing the ingredients together.
-Gradually add the remaining water (200 ml) until all the flour leaves the side of the bowl and you have a soft, rough sticky dough.
+- Add yeast mixture to bowl and begin mixing the ingredients together until all the flour leaves the side of the bowl and you have a soft, rough sticky dough.

-- To make the glaze - place a small saucepan on a medium / high heat and add 100 ml of water, 1 tsp of flour, 1/2 tsp of baking powder and stir until it forms a shiny white paste.
+- Place a small saucepan on medium-high heat and add 85 ml water, 1 tbsp flour, 1/2 tsp baking powder, 1 tsp olive oil and stir until it forms a shiny white paste.
 Remove from the heat and set aside until you are ready to glaze prior to baking.

 - Once risen, place the dough onto a floured surface.
-Knock back the dough a few times to remove the air but no need to knead again.
+Knock back a few times to remove the air but no need to knead again.

 - Halve the dough and take one half and begin to shape it.
-I use a floured rolling pin to roll the dough into an oblong shape and then hand-stretch it until it gets to approximately 40 cm in length, 20 cm in width and 1 cm in depth.
+Use a floured rolling pin to roll the dough into an oblong shape and then hand-stretch it until it gets to approximately 40 cm in length and 20 cm in width.
 Place it on a grease-proof paper lined baking tray.
 Then take a knife and lightly score along the length of the dough about a finger-width apart.
+Use your fingers to push the dough between the scored lines down so you end up with small ridges.

 - Pre-heat the oven to 200°C (fan) / 220°C (conventional) / Gas Mark 7.